 I was surprised and amazed by Never Let Me Go in numerous ways.
 Normally, a ‘literary’ writer dabbling in science-fiction imparts the genre with something overly meaningful or is about authors approaching the genre with condescension and thinking they can uplift it yet they showing they are not always as versed with genre conventions as those who have been writing genre material all their lives.
 A perfect example you could point to here is the film adaptation of Doris Lessing’s Memoirs of a Survivor (1981).
 However, Never Let Me Go works as extremely good science-fiction.
 Both Mark Romanek and Alex Garland deliver some of their best work.
 Garland in the way he allows the film to work as a beautifully subtle series of constantly unfolding revelations about the characters’ world and the grimness of their fated role in it, before reaching a tragically saddening ending.

-The minor complaint is that for all that Never Let Me Go wishes to invest us in the lives of the characters and their romance, Andrew Garfield (just before breakthrough success in The Social Network (2010) and being cast as the new Spider-Man) never comes across as anything more than awkward and gawky as the male lead.
-That said, Carey Mulligan, an actress whose name has been upheld in a big way in the last two years, impresses with a mixture of almost prototypical peaches-and-cream shyness and soft intelligence.
+The minor complaint is that for all that Never Let Me Go wishes to invest us in the lives of the characters and their romance, Andrew Garfield (just before breakthrough success in The Social Network (2010) and being cast as Spider-Man) never comes across as anything more than awkward and gawky as the male lead.
+That said, Carey Mulligan impresses with a mixture of almost prototypical peaches-and-cream shyness and soft intelligence.
 Her work here certainly pegs her as someone worth watching out for in future.

 (Winner in this site’s Top 10 Films of 2010 list.
 Winner for Best Adapted Screenplay, Nominee for Best Director (Mark Romanek), Best Actress (Carey Mulligan) and Best Cinematography at this site’s Best of 2010 Awards).